How To Deal With £1 Charlies From The DealAcademy (& Other Fake Business "Investors")

-£1 Charlies are business buyers who pretend to be funded buyers but who use a variety of tricks to take ownership of your business virtually for free, without investing any of their money!
-It's very clever how this works and, be warned, £1 Charlies can be very sophisticated in their execution!
+£1 Charlies are business buyers who pretend to be funded buyers but who use a variety of tricks to take ownership of your business virtually for free, without investing any of their money, and usually by cheating you!
+Be warned, £1 Charlies can be very sophisticated in their execution!

 BUT THERE'S NOTHING WRONG WITH THE £1 DEAL!